cjsauer/genetic-sandbox/docs.md

 <a name="DefaultPlantRenderer+update"></a>

 ### defaultPlantRenderer.update(app)
-Renders a plant graphic for every tile that contains a vegetation component, and removing plant graphics for tiles that no longer contain vegetation
+Renders a plant graphic for every tile that contains a plant component, and removes plant graphics for tiles that no longer have vegetation

 **Kind**: instance method of <code>[DefaultPlantRenderer](#DefaultPlantRenderer)</code>